Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 buildings command a rent premium?
 To uncover a potential relationship here we create a new variable ‘younger’ that indicates if the building is below the median age of all buildings in our data set.
-This will allow us to control for the rent between young and old buildings:
+This will allow us to analyze the rent between young and old buildings:

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-9-1.png)